norrisaftcc/CSC-134_25SP/README.md

 # CSC-134-0001

-## End of Semester Demos!
+## End of Semester Demos

-Add your link to the list below!
+Thanks to everyone who contributed to our impromptu "game jam".
+It was a lot of fun.
+Here's the ones who we got consent to share with the world.
 - Mr Norris - (Pokesense)[https://norrisaftcc.github.io/projects/pokesense/]
 - Lee Tomlinson- (Library Catologue)[https://tomlinsw9207.github.io/]
 - Ricky Brunson - (Poor Man's Pokemon)[https://r-brunson.github.io/]